rockettheme/docs/Docs/joomla/extensions/rokbooster/rokbooster_use.md

 2. **Sort Method** to set the type/method for CSS files sorting, **Keep Absolute Ordering** or **Place External Links at Top**.

-3. **Compress Inline CSS Blocks** combines all inline css blocks together.
+3. **Compress Inline CSS Blocks** combines all inline CSS blocks together.

 4. **Compile Imported CSS Files** gets the files referenced in CSS via **@import** rules and add them to the compression.
 This will slow down the compilation and processing, but not the scanning.